 How To Buy Red Wine?
 What To Consider?

 When you want to buy red wine, keep these things in mind.
 Always.

 - Tannin.
-To lower the tannins in the wine, the better (if you want to enjoy a smooth wine, that is).
+To lower the tannins in the wine, the better enjoyment of a smooth wine, you would feel.
 Low tannin options are – Pinot Noir, Barbera, and Sangiovese.
 High tannin options are – Cabernet Sauvignon, Syrah, and Nebbiolo.

 - Labeling.
 Check not just which grapes are in the bottle, but also which region those grapes come from.
 This can maximize your options.